Vbtesh/scraper_ad_websites/README.md

 - Compile a list of urls to visit (from the dep_list.py script).
   - If data for the day already exists: start at the last visited url (dep_list[-1])
-  - Else
+  - Else:
-    Start at the beginning of dep_list.
+    start at the beginning of dep_list.

-- For each url in dep_list.
+- For each url in dep_list:
-    Open a selenium webdriver instance.
+    - Open a selenium webdriver instance.
-    Scroll down to the bottom of the page to load all ads available.
+    - Scroll down to the bottom of the page to load all ads available.
-    Create Soup file of the source code using BeautifulSoup.
+    - Create Soup file of the source code using BeautifulSoup.

-    For each ad in url.
+    - For each ad in url:
       Scrape and return a list of the recovered data.
       Check if it is a duplicate.
         If no.